paulinedao/heart_disease/README.md

 The first module 'load' takes the path to the file to load and saves the dataframe into df.
 The othere modules take the dataframe df.

 ### Output
 The output of load and process is the dataframe, where the processing steps have been done on the file.
-The plotting module outputs 8 plots to answer questions that are written in the [report][heart_disease.ipynb].
+After the processing, the file is saved as 'processed_data.csv'.
+The plotting module outputs 8 plots to answer questions that are written in the [report](heart_disease/heart_disease.ipynb).

 ## Modularity and reusability